esphome/esphome-docs/cookbook/dual-r2-cover.rst

 Of the four main components (button sensor, 2 relays switches and the cover), only the cover will be visible to the end-user.
 The other three are hidden by means of not including a ``name``.
-This is to prevent accidentally switching on both relays simultaneously from MQTT/Home-assistant as that might be harmful for some motors.
+This is to prevent accidentally switching on both relays simultaneously from Home Assistant as that might be harmful for some motors.

 .. note::